Meditation | Seven Practices To Make You More Attractive (updated 2021)

 - Learn the power of letting go in your meditative practice.
 This ensures you are not chasing in your day-to-day life.
 Gary advises that we have to let go of the outcome, otherwise we interrupt the flow of our desires into our life.
 As soon as we start chasing we block the natural order of giving and receiving.

-- Discover how to calm the sexual fire within you with the meditative antidote.
+- How to calm the sexual fire within you with a meditative antidote.
 This helps neutralise those feelings in your body.
-This practice will allow you to explore your sexual desires using your nasal breathing.
-Moreover, it does this in a way that calms your nervous system, while simultaneously breaking you free of your previous life conditioning.
+This practice will allow you to explore your sexual desires using nasal breathing.
+Moreover, it does this in a way that calms your nervous system, while simultaneously breaking you free of any previous life conditioning.

-- Find out how to start your meditation practise.
-With three deep nasal breaths and then holding your breath as a way to enter into the present moment.
-Gary encourages nasal breathing to begin any meditation.
-This way, you will have full awareness of the reactions inside of your body.
+- The ideal way to begin your practice using three deep nasal breaths, then holding your breath as a way to enter into the present moment.
+This gives you full awareness of the reactions inside of your body.

-- Learn how to use this process to go deeper into your meditation practice.
-Furthermore, explore the beginnings of any associations by going back to your earliest childhood memories of these experiences.
-When you can go back to the core of the association, crucially, you can then break the association.
-This can lead to a lasting change in your life.
+- Learn to use this process to go deeper into your practice.
+Additionally, explore the beginnings of any associations by going back to your earliest childhood memories.
+When are able to return to the core of any association, you can then break it.
+This leads to a lasting change in your life.

 In this video, you will learn how to use this desire to free yourself from your past conditioning.
-You will regain your sense of self at the centre of your life, uninfluenced by the outer world.
+To regain your sense of self at the centre of your life, uninfluenced by the outer world.

-- Discover how to release your repressed sexual desires in a safe place during a specific meditative practice.
-This allows you to calm your nervous system and remove any toxic associations from your life.
+- Discover how to release repressed sexual desires in a safe place during a specific meditative practice.
+This allows you to calm your nervous system and remove any toxic associations.
 These repressed feelings are a gateway to your development as a man.
-They can offer key insights into your automatic life behaviours.
-Gary outlines how you can instil change into your future by following this meditative practice.
+They offer key insights into your automatic life behaviours.
+Gary outlines how you can instil change into your future by following this practice.

-- Find out why your energy will go through the roof when you use the principles outlined in this meditation video.
-You will be able to take that fire which is burning within you – that trapped energy – and move it around your system.
-Most importantly, this will allow you to feel stronger and more vibrant individual.
+- Amplify your energy levels by using the principles outlined in this meditation video.
+Learn to take that fire burning within you – that trapped energy – and move it around your system.
+Importantly, this influences you to be a stronger and more vibrant individual.

-- Furthermore, learn how to safely conclude your meditative practice by using a mantra.
-This ensures you do not carry any negative residue from the practice with you into your day-to-day life.
+- Learn how to safely conclude your meditative practice by using a mantra.
+This stops you from carrying any negative residue from the practice into your day-to-day life.
 An authentic meditation has a beginning, a middle and an end, otherwise, it blocks the energy flow in your life.